grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "210 meters.
 Still descending," said Gregory.

 "Ah ya fucking fuckturds!"
 Chips voice came up from the sonar compartment where she had just entered.
 "Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking dock beasts welded in the cargo hold?
-Because that's what it fucking looks like to fucking me.
+Because that's what it fucking looks like to me.
 The very first fuckin' thing you do off the dock is push the boat into the fuckin' hole!"

 "For fuck's sake Chips!
 If it's a choice between going deep or being fucking torpedoed, we're going deep," Percy replied.
 After a short pause, she said to herself, "I need a fuckin' smoke."
 She suddenly realized she had not smoked since the last time the _Prospect_ was moving.